Pjchardt/presskit/projects/daydreamblue/index.md

 They called it Daydream Blue.

 Daydream Blue is a virtual world, a place where you can customize yourself and your place in it.
 It’s a space to be explored and discovered either alone or with friends.
 A place to build a fire and catch some fish.
 Or play some golf.
 Play fetch with your robot.
-Throw sticks at your friends.
 Or just wish the clouds out of the sky.

 Because in a dream, anything is possible.